Parenting services have been affected by Covid-19 (Coronavirus).

 In Sheffield, parents and carers can access a range of groups that offer practical advice and support with parenting.
-We deliver programmes that are evidence based, and tried and tested.
+We deliver programmes that are evidence based, tried and tested.
 This means that the content is written by professional psychologists who have years of research into what works to manage behaviours and difficulties that we can all face as parents.
 These programmes are delivered across the world and have over 30 years of research behind them.

-Everyone has busy lives and we are all different, there are different types of groups you can access depending on your needs and the time you have to spare.
+Everyone has busy lives and we are all different.
+There are different types of groups you can access depending on your needs and the time you have to spare.
 Please read the information below about the types of groups you can access.

 To find out what’s on and when in your area see our Sheffield Parenting What’s on in supporting information.
 Book your place on Eventbrite or by emailing or phoning us.
 Course dates and details will also be posted as events on our Family Centres Facebook page.

 Triple P seminars are for those who are generally coping well but have one or two concerns, or would simply like to gather some tips.